microconfig/microconfig/README.md

        toFile: logs/logback-descriptor.xml
  ```

 You can use the absolute or the relative path for `toFile` property.
-The relative path starts from the resulting service config dir (See 'Running config build' section).
+The relative path starts from the resulting service config dir (see 'Running config build' section).

 So the template dependency declaration syntax looks like:
 ```